mLuxcid/mLuxcid/README.md

 # Hi
-I'm luxcid, a C developer from germany.
+I write kernels in C that aren't actually functional

-I am currently running Gentoo & DragonFlyBSD 6.4
+I use Gentoo BTW